JovialKnoll/monsters/README.txt

     - your save files are stored here images
     - will be created automatically
-    - any image files the game creates will be stored here
+    - when your monster levels up you'll get an image of their current stats here

 Controls: